 Retiring several years after a bear market isn’t bad too.
 Because your memory of devastation is still fresh, you will be more rational and conservative in your investment return assumptions.

-In other words, retiring in 2020 or 2021 may be the worst years to retire early because we are not only in a pandemic but a raging bull market!
+In other words, retiring in 2021+ may be one of the worst times to retire early because we are not only in a pandemic but a raging bull market!

 What we did:

 I retired in 2012, two and a half years after the stock market bottomed.
 The economy was still very uncertain, however, my severance package gave me the confidence to leave.

 My wife retired at the beginning of 2015 when the economy was strong and I had found my groove with Financial Samurai.
 It took her six months to leave because the company agreed to pay her a full-time salary after she negotiated to work for only three days a week.